makaubenson/Data-Structures-Operators/readme.md

 - Used where values are needed in comma separated list.
 - Spread operator works on all iterables (arrays,strings,maps,sets BUT NOT OBJECTS).
 - We can only use spread operator when:

   - Building a new array.
   - Passing values to a function.

+- Sinc ES2018 the spread operator works on objects despite that it is not an iterable.